s88037z/taroko-hw/README.md

 - In this assignment I spent most time tackling with Nextjs.Since it's unfamiliar to me and the new Nextjs13 server component change lots of things. so there are few requirement is not fully completed.
   - **About Testing**: There are some [issues](https://github.com/s88037z/taroko-hw/blob/main/contacts-app/__test__/ContactsPage.test.tsx#L61) when using `react-testing-library` and Next async server component. and I ran out of time , so I just completed [one unit test](contacts-app/__test__/Title.test.tsx).but I want to explain about how I would test if there are enough time:

-    - First of all , "we can gain more confident the more likely we test like a real user".
+    - First of all , "The more likely we test like a real user ,we can gain more confident.".
 So the confident we got from top to low is : E2E > Integration > Unit test. however the maintain cost is also E2E > Integration > Unit test.
-    - so when introduce testing to app, I may first write some E2E(ex.Cypress) tests to cover the most common paths user would using, also some other paths we afraid to broken(like the payment flow). then we can add some Integration test for some edge case or less priorities. and for some important pure logic we can use unit test to protect it.
+    - So when introduce testing to app, I may first write some E2E(ex.Cypress) tests to cover the most common paths user would using, also some other paths we afraid to broken(like the payment flow). then we can add some Integration test for some edge case or less priorities. and for some important pure logic we can use unit test to protect it.
   - Deployment: also because ran out of time

 ## Folder Structure